-Isaac is an effective, creative, and values-driven advocate for both unionized and individual employees.
-Whether the situation calls for conversation or litigation, Isaac deploys a broad range of tools to understand and pursue his client’s goals.
+Isaac is an effective, practical, and values-driven advocate for unions and working people.
+He deploys a broad range of tools to understand and achieve his client’s goals.

 Isaac practices labour law.
 His practice centres on the transit and construction sectors, as well as on labour relations in professional sports.
 He exclusively represents unions and working people.
 Isaac appears frequently before the Ontario Labour Relations Board, Grievance Settlement Board and in private arbitrations.